devcode1981/File-Provider-Storage/doc/howto/geo.md

 Development on GitLab Geo requires two Enterprise Edition GDK instances running side-by-side.
-You can use an existing `gdk-ee` instance based ob the [Set up GDK](../set-up-gdk.md#gitlab-enterprise-edition) documentation as primary node.
+You can use an existing `gdk-ee` instance based on the [Set up GDK](../set-up-gdk.md#gitlab-enterprise-edition) documentation as primary node.